ip-repo/guides/example-tts-pyside6/example-tts-pyside6.md

 # Example: text to speech widget with different engines
-Lets test different text to speech engines and build a pyside6 widget around them.
+Lets test different text to speech engines and build a pyside6 widgets around them.

-You can try to listen to a conversation between two people trying to figure out how to create tts widgets.
+You can try to listen to a conversation of a group trying to figure out how to create tts widgets.

 [PLAYME.webm](https://github.com/ip-repo/guides/assets/123945379/ee6bfedc-ce0e-4b41-aef6-74e49bb5aedd)

 <details><summary>Before we start</summary>
 If you want to use this example files follow the instructions:

-First we need to install to python libraries: PySide6 and gtts.
 ```
 #python 3.12
 git clone https://github.com/ip-repo/guides.git